assistiq

 The price gap is narrower than the marketing.

-Honest ranges, May 2026, no specific agencies named.
+Honest ranges, June 2026, no specific agencies named.
 These are the price bands you'll see across both markets, not the discount-extreme outliers either side advertises.
+At the hourly level the market clusters around $5 to $25 per hour in the Philippines and $10 to $35 per hour across Latin America; the monthly bands below are how those rates package into real engagements.

 Filipino entry tier